 Co-operative marketing investments

 Act as an effective voice to all levels of government and the public, increasing awareness of the contributions of the tourism sector to the community and to create understanding of the industry's needs.

 Maintain high standards of product, service and training.

-Report regularly and openly to members, contributors and the public stakeholders about the intentions, goals and results of the activities undertaken by the Alliance.
+Report regularly and openly to partners, contributors and the public stakeholders about the intentions, goals and results of the activities undertaken by the Alliance.

 Establish systems and procedures for the efficient and effective operation of the Corporation.